wendelscardua/stallar/README.md

-# NES Template
+# Stallar

-A template for my NES games, using C and the MMC3 mapper, using nesdoug and neslib public domain libraries.
+NES game for the Ludum Dare 50 game jam (theme "Delay the Inevitable").

 ## Build dependencies